Gold Country Kamloops Loop, Thompson Region — BC

-Kamloops, and Cache Creek
+Kamloops and Cache Creek

-THe City of Kamloops is known for its watersports, live theatre, horseback riding, golfing, mountain biking, skydiving, agritourism, fishing, white water rafting and more!
+The City of Kamloops is known for its watersports, live theatre, horseback riding, golfing, mountain biking, skydiving, agritourism, fishing, white water rafting and more!
 There are events throughout the year including the Kamloopa Pow Wow and Ribfest.

 From Kamloops, you can rejoin Hwy 97 on your way to Cache Creek, which may have got its name when travellers and prospectors hid their cache in the nearby Bonaparte River while they rested.

 This is a great place to hike, bird watch and mountain bike in a setting that ranges from rugged to lush.
-Make sure you visit Historic Hat Creek Ranch outside of Cache Creek for a genuine cowboy experience.
+Make sure you visit Historic Hat Creek outside of Cache Creek for a genuine cowboy experience.

 Spences Bridge and Merritt

 At Ashcroft, head south on Hwy 8 to Spences Bridge where you can taste the difference organic makes at an oasis surrounded by sagebrush.
-Once back in Merritt be sure to visit two the area’s original structures: The Historic Baillie House and Merritt’s most famous landmark, the Coldwater Hotel (circa 1908).
+Once back in Merritt be sure to visit two of the area’s original structures: The Historic Baillie House and Merritt’s most famous landmark, the Coldwater Hotel (circa 1908).

 Need to Know: